mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 tool restart, which can be done explicitly after changes, configured in nftables.service (e.g. via PropagatesReloadTo= and/or BindsTo=) or systemd.path unit monitoring state of such source configuration files.

+To handle automated nftables-flush events without actual config changes (like network auto-restart on laptop wakeup), there's ``-u/--reload-with-unit`` option to flush/reapply all rules when such system unit restarts.

 Syntax errors in nft rules should produce warnings when these are applied on tool start or changes, so should be hard to miss, but maybe do check "nft list chain"